a-oka-z/rtti.js/README.md

 ================================================================================

 **vanilla-schema-validator** is a non-opinionated schema validator.
-It examines if a specified object conforms to a specified schema definitions.
+It examines if a specified object conforms to a specified schema definition.
 It could also be used as a runtime type detector, validation of JSON objects, etc.

 Defining schema definition is done with a simple language called Schema